 - Lack of advanced IDE features

-Type: IDE Dedicated for CSS, HTML, & JavaScript (Commercial)
+Type: IDE Dedicated to CSS, HTML, & JavaScript (Commercial)

 Initial Release: May 2010